Sea Cloud Cruise: Expert Review (2024) — Writer Peter Knego Reunites With A Floating Legend

 The Lido is the main gathering spot on board Sea Cloud. * Photo: Peter Knego

-With an emphasis on high quality meats and the very best in seafood (fresh lobster, crab, shrimp, oysters, etc.), the a Sea Cloud cruise is highly regarded for her cuisine.
+With an emphasis on high quality meats and the very best in seafood (fresh lobster, crab, shrimp, oysters, etc.), a Sea Cloud cruise is highly regarded for the cuisine.
 I am mostly vegetarian but do eat the occasional cooked fish or chicken and was very satisfied with the salads, fresh veggies and side dishes, as well as the entrées.

 prime rib for dinner on a Sea Cloud cruise